 Holly’s Recipe Highlights

-• Freezer Meal: This recipe makes a great freezer meal.
-I’ve included freezing (and baking) instructions below.
+• Freezer Meal: This recipe makes a great freezer meal either as individual servings or a whole casserole.

 Ingredients for chicken spaghetti on a sheet pan